michael-milette/moodle-filter_filtercodes/README.md

 * {ifguest}{/ifguest} : Will display the enclosed content only if the user is logged-in as guest.
 * {ifstudent}{/ifstudent} : Will display the enclosed content only if the user is logged-in and enrolled in the course (no other roles).
 * {ifassistant}{/ifassistant} : Will display the enclosed content only if the user is logged-in as a non-editing teacher in the current course.
+* {ifminassistant}{/ifminassistant} : Will display the enclosed content only if the user is logged-in as a non-editing teacher or above in the current course.
 * {ifteacher}{/ifteacher} : Will display the enclosed content only if the user is logged-in as a teacher in the current course.
+* {ifminteacher}{/ifminteacher} : Will display the enclosed content only if the user is logged-in as a teacher or above in the current course.
 * {ifcreator}{/ifcreator} : Will display the enclosed content only if the user is logged-in as a course creator.
+* {ifmincreator}{/ifmincreator} : Will display the enclosed content only if the user is logged-in as a course creator or above.
 * {ifmanager}{/ifmanager} : Will display the enclosed content only if the user is logged-in as a manager.
+* {ifminmanager}{/ifminmanager} : Will display the enclosed content only if the user is logged-in as a manager or above.
 * {ifadmin}{/ifadmin} : Will display the enclosed content only if the user is logged-in as an administrator.

 If the condition is not met in the particular context, the specified tag and it's content will be removed.